 LW: So what that was inspired by people walking around inside the store?

 BW: Yes, and people walking around and take things and someone saw this person who had this portable bar and hey the liquor stores were closed and everything was closed so hey you had people selling things on the street, a lot of it stolen.
-You know and afterward police were busy picking up stuff and people had a period in time where if they had anything you could turn it back in, you know, and it was all right and if they caught you with anything after that you know it was time to pay the piper, that kinda thing.
+You know and afterward police were busy picking up stuff and people had a period in time where if they had anything you could turn it back in, you know, and it was all right.
+But if they caught you with anything after that you know it was time to pay the piper, that kind of thing.

 LW: So you think in the sort of aftermath which you wrote about in “Ode to Twelfth Street” in particular, in all the aftermath, who were you and the people around sort of most upset with most angry at, where did you sort of place the blame for what happened?

-BW: They put in on the police, they would riot through the neighborhoods, not as much my neighborhood where I lived on Seven Mile, but where I lived before.
+BW: They put in on the police.
+They would riot through the neighborhoods, not as much my neighborhood where I lived on Seven Mile, but where I lived before.
 They would stop you on the street and ask you what you’re doing.
-They had a group called the big four, four policemen sitting in cars just driving down the streets.
-There was a place called Hunt Street Station and that was infamous in the way people were treated.
-There was a place over here on Vernon, the Vernon Street station, where we would hear about certain things that were going on plus we had our black newspapers, we had The Chronical, we had the Tribune, we had the Pittsburgh Courier.
+They had a group called the Big Four: four policemen sitting in cars just driving down the streets.
+There was a place called Hunt Street Station and that was infamous in terms of the way people were treated.
+There was a place over here on Vernon, the Vernon Street station, where we would hear about certain things that were going on plus we had our black newspapers, we had The Chronicle, we had The Tribune, we had the Pittsburgh Courier.
 There was another one but they were like black newspapers and we could once a week get the newspaper so we could see what was going on in our city and things like that.
-The Polish people had their (??)
-I think it was called or something like that and La Princea was part of the newspaper that you could get.
-The Mexican or Spanish speaking, all the foreign newspapers would come into the Detroit Public Library where I worked while I was in high school and I worked when I was in college at the library.
+The Polish people had their Dziennik Polski I think it was called or something like that and La Princea was part of the newspaper that you could get.
+The Mexican or Spanish speaking, all the foreign newspapers would come into the Detroit Public Library and I worked while I was in high school and I worked when I was in college at the library.
 I told you my major was essentially library sciences and it was my high school librarian that got me a job with the Detroit Public Library and I worked one day a week on Saturday.
 You could only work certain hours.
 I worked at the library and they sent me to the downtown library in the foreign language department.
 So all these newspapers you see them coming in, and people came in and they would read their ethnic newspapers people kept up with things that were going on.

-LW: So you felt that you saw this kind of trend about police with racial profiling and things like that.
+LW: So you felt that you saw this sort of trend about police with racial profiling and things like that.
 And did that exist in the Polish and Spanish speaking newspapers?

-BW: I cannot speak to that because I did not live there but the neighborhood I lived in right over there we had the Polish people and the Serbian people we even had some Armenian people lived around the corner from where we lived, we had Yugoslavs, so you know.
+BW: I cannot speak to that because I did not live there but the neighborhood I lived in right over there we had the Polish people and the Serbian people.
+We even had some Armenian people lived around the corner from where we lived, we had Yugoslavs, so you know.
 But in certain neighborhoods you hear about things that might go on.
-But it was still a good city and you hear things and you hear people that go to other parts going to the south and things like that where they couldn’t stop along the roads and go to a restaurant where they had to go around the corner and drink water and stuff like that.
+But it was still a good city and you hear things and you hear people that go to other parts going to the South and things like that where they couldn’t stop along the roads and go to a restaurant where they had to go around the corner and drink water and stuff like that.
 I didn’t run into a lot of that here, I didn’t, I really didn’t.
-But you might run into somebody who’s my age living in another part of the city, totally different story, and when I talk to my sisters and brothers that was born in the time right after my graduation he didn’t live through this, my younger sister, my youngest sister which I told you about was almost like I raised her she was 365 days older than my baby brother so I almost like raised her, so we talked for a time but they didn’t bother, so by the time they had grown up we had moved from Detroit’s east side over to the west side of Detroit and they went to angle school and from angle they started.
-The schools I guess were crowded then so I can’t think of where they had to go out near Eight Mile and Greenfield but totally different environment, totally different group of people, totally different teachers and I was in a school system by that time down over here in the area that they were calling Black Bottom and I had some southern whites, I had some black students and a few Mexican students.
-I moved out here, I was sent out here to Atkinson school.
+But you might run into somebody who’s my age living in another part of the city, totally different story, and when I talk to my sisters and brothers --my brother that I told you about that was born in the time right after my graduation, he didn’t live through this.
+My younger sister, my youngest sister whom I talk to almost daily, it was almost like I raised her she was 363 days older than my baby brother so I almost like raised her, so we talked all the time but they didn’t bother, so by the time they had grown up we had moved from Detroit’s east side over to the west side of Detroit and they went to Angell School and from Angell they started --the schools I guess were crowded then so I can’t think of where they had to go out near Eight Mile and Greenfield -- but totally different environment, totally different group of people, totally different teachers and I was in a school system by that time and I was down over here in the area that they were calling Black Bottom and I had some southern whites, I had some black students and a few Mexican students.
+When I moved out here, I was sent out here to Atkinson school.
 I had a lot of white students because that area was like that at that particular time.
 I remember when the area started to change and I remember one little youngster, I can’t remember his name right now, I loved the kids I worked with, I loved the kids I worked with, and he came up to me one day and he had tears in his eyes and I said “Well, what’s the matter?”
-He said “Oh, Miss Williams, were gonna move because the niggers are moving in” and I said “Oh, don’t you worry about it my dear.”
+He said, “Oh, Miss Williams, were going to move because the niggers are moving in” and I said, “Oh, don’t you worry about it my dear.”
 He didn’t see me, he saw me, I was his teacher, no idea of what he had been hearing.
 That’s the innocence of children, the innocence of children and I think about them and I see many children and I call them the children with the black coal eyes because they can look at you and their eyes are just dancing and you know this child’s really got it going on in here.

 LW: When did you retire?

-BW: I retired almost twenty years ago and that’s when I went into the charter schools.
+BW: I retired almost 20 years ago and that’s when I went into the charter schools.